 WORD OF MOUTH

 Brenden has just completed his second season and I have just worked my first.
 I was in the Sample Hut and also on the weighbridge.
-There was a couple of days training to learn the ropes for the sample hut.
-It was all very new to me but after a few days of actually doing the role I had picked up.
-Some days were extremely full on – 9 to 10 hour days with minimal breaks.
+There were a couple of days of training to learn the ropes for the sample hut.
+It was all very new to me but after a few days of actually doing the role I had picked it up.
+Some days were extremely full-on – 9 to 12-hour days with minimal breaks.
 Some days it was very hot and dusty but I actually did enjoy the work.

 VIRTUAL ASSISTANT WORK